 Recruitment is changing.
-As we move from a reactive, responsive sourcing mix to proactive candidate engagement, companies need to know what they can do to nurture their databases and keep potential candidates engaged.
-No longer can recruiters and HR managers in tech startups rely solely on job boards, Boolean searches and Linkedin.
+The industry is moving from a reactive, responsive sourcing mix to proactive candidate engagement.
+As a result, companies need to know what they can do to nurture their databases and keep potential candidates engaged.
+Recruiters and HR managers in tech startups can’t rely solely on job boards, Boolean searches and Linkedin anymore.

-Having buzzed around the Berlin recruitment scene for over 8 years at companies including Booking.com and Rocket Internet, we were keen to see how Leslie thinks recruitment is changing, and what startups can do to keep up.
+Having buzzed around the Berlin recruitment scene for over 8 years at companies including Booking.com, Rocket Internet and Door2Door, we were keen to see how Leslie thinks recruitment is changing, and what startups can do to keep up.

 Leslie, how do you think the recruitment industry has changed over the last few years?

-I believe many organisations are “stuck” in the classic way of doing recruitment, where recruitment is merely a response to a resignation or a newly created role with a particular set of skills and competencies to meet.
+I believe many organisations are stuck in the classic way of doing recruitment.
+What I mean is that they recruit as a response to a resignation or a newly created role with a particular set of skills and competencies to meet.

 You post your job online, you activate your sourcing mix (LinkedIn, StackOverflow, GitHub, Boolean), you might do some direct sourcing and for your critical roles you might call in the headhunters.